 Analysis of semi-structured interviews

-The aim of these interviews was to secure a deeper understanding of (a) the reasons that pre-service teachers use SIP during their science teaching, (b) which aspects of the practicum course were responsible for the change in pre-service science teachers’ SIP, and (d) why they employ the specific SIP while they teach science.
+The aim of the semi-structured interviews was to secure a deeper understanding of (a) the reasons that pre-service teachers use SIP during their science teaching, (b) which aspects of the practicum course were responsible for any changes in pre-service science teachers’ SIP, and (c) why they employed a specific SIP while they were teaching science.

-The responses obtained from semi-structured interviews were recorded and then transcribed using Microsoft Word.
+The responses obtained from the semi-structured interviews were recorded and then transcribed in Microsoft Word.
 Transcription was conducted by the researchers with the aid of an online transcription application (https://transcribe.wreally.com/).
 All identifying information was eliminated from the transcripts.

 A narrative content analysis approach was employed to analyze the interview data (Riessman, 2008; Goodson, 2013).
 We applied the approach of “bathing in the data” (Goodson 2013, p.
-40)—the transcripts were read through slowly, recording the main emergent and common ideas, and gauging when the common ideas and conclusions became saturated.
+40), reading through the transcripts slowly, recording the main emergent and common ideas, and gauging when the common ideas and conclusions became saturated.

 An inductive approach was used.
-It helped the researchers to achieve descriptions and explanations in accordance with previously mentioned aims of the semi-structured interviews.
+It helped the researchers to achieve descriptions and explanations in accordance with the previously mentioned aims of the semi-structured interviews.

-Results and discussion
+Results

 Results of the quantitative part of the study

-The means and standard deviations of scores for science teaching practices were calculated for all participants.
-We divided the teaching practices into two groups; the first consisted of traditional instruction and the use of prior knowledge, which we called “traditional, non- Portfolio of Lesson Plans (2018) and not in spirit of NGSS (NGSS Lead States, 2013) oriented SIP,” and the second consisted of investigation instigation, data collection and analysis, critique, explanation, argumentation, and modeling, which we called “Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) oriented SIP.”
-This division was drawn according to the scientific skills that each approach tends to develop within the learner.
+The means and standard deviations of the scores for science teaching practices were calculated for all participants.
+We divided the teaching practices into two groups.
+The first consisted of traditional instruction and the use of prior knowledge, which we called “traditional, non- Portfolio of Lesson Plans (2018) and not in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP”.
+The second consisted of investigation instigation, data collection and analysis, critique, explanation, argumentation, and modeling, which we called “Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP”.
+This distinction was made according to the scientific skills that each approach tends to develop within the learner.

-The data that we obtained from the SIPS questionnaire were statistically analyzed; pre-SIP data were compared statistically with the post-SIP data using a quantitative t-test.
-The results are shown in Table 5.
-Table 5 shows that pre-service science teachers significantly changed their science instructional practices after they had experienced the interactive practicum course.
-More specifically, the use of oriented Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) SIP had significantly increased from the outset of the teacher preparation process in terms of all scales; namely, investigation, data collection and analysis, critique, explanation, argumentation, and modeling.
-Concurrently, the use of non-oriented Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) SIP significantly decreased from the outset of the teacher preparation process in terms of two scales, traditional instruction and using prior knowledge.
-These results indicate that the interactive practicum course succeeded in influencing pre-service science teacher SIP to render them more oriented Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013).
+The data that we obtained from the SIPS questionnaire were statistically analyzed; pre-SIP data were compared with the post-SIP data using a quantitative t-test.
+The results are shown in Table 5 and demonstrate that pre-service science teachers significantly changed their science instructional practices after they had experienced the interactive practicum course.
+More specifically, the use of the Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented SIP had significantly increased from the outset of the teacher preparation process for all scales; namely, investigation, data collection and analysis, critique, explanation, argumentation, and modeling.
+Concurrently, the use of non-Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) oriented SIP significantly decreased from the outset of the teacher preparation process for two scales, traditional instruction and using prior knowledge.
+These results indicate that the interactive practicum course succeeded in influencing pre-service science teacher SIP to render them more oriented to the Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013).

 (Table 5 near here)

-Figure 1 presents the SIP for the pre-service science teachers at the end of the practicum course.
-It is also clear from Figure 1 that SIP for pre-service science teachers after completion of the practicum course were more Portfolio of Lesson Plans (2018) and in spirit of NGSS (NGSS Lead States, 2013) oriented.
+Figure 1 shows the SIP for the pre-service science teachers at the end of the practicum course.
+It is clear from Figure 1 that SIP for pre-service science teachers after completion of the practicum course were more Portfolio of Lesson Plans (2018) and in the spirit of NGSS (NGSS Lead States, 2013) oriented.
 Additionally, they were likely to use SIP such as investigation, data collection and analysis, critique, explanation, argumentation, and modeling as new science teaching standards (Reiser, 2013).

 (Figure 1 near here)